TaoStarlit/English/book/writingDraft/Intensive_writing.md

 - ? cash flow , when 1st mention, non article
 - be aware of
 - subjunctive mood, only would/should/could
+- backup is countable: backups

-Not only that, not everyone has the personality to run a business, and there is some tips to test if you have the necessary characters.
+Not only that, not just everyone has the personality to run a business, and there is some tips to test if you have the necessary characters.
 Basically, the originator and the manager of a company are always the decision-maker, which need accurate analysis of the certain situation and sufficient courage to put things forward and make a difference.
 In daily life, you can see or you can be such decision-maker, so check whether it is your style.
 Moreover, running a business is all about communication, which means you need to keep in touch with the clients, providers and investors, as well as to manage your staff.